Study to Evaluate Online Energy Labelling Compliance in the EU

 The increasing importance of online sales

-The shift to e-commerce has increased the importance of ensuring compliance with efficiency labelling rules in online contexts to benefit both consumers and industry.
+The shift to e-commerce has increased the importance of ensuring compliance with efficiency labelling rules in online contexts to benefit consumers and industry.

 Recent research indicates there are low levels of compliance with EU energy labelling regulations in online retail.
 For example, the January 2020 Special Report of the European Court of Auditors noted that 57% of the inspected products sold online were not labelled accurately or at all.